 Motor Neurone Disease (MND) is a progressive condition for which there is no cure.
 Therefore, treatment and care focus on optimising and sustaining quality of life and symptom relief.
 Numerous psychological sequelae of MND exist, and several studies have demonstrated that psychological factors have a serious and extensive impact on the quality of life of people living with MND (plwMND) and their carers.
-Physiotherapists are integral multidisciplinary team (MDT) members, and optimal care requires sufficient knowledge of the disease and the psychological and mental health considerations associated with holistic care of plwMND and their carers.
-Psychological impairments have important clinical implications for physiotherapists, including communication, treatment engagement and adherence.
+Psychologists are integral multidisciplinary team (MDT) members, and optimal care requires sufficient knowledge of the disease and the psychological and mental health considerations associated with holistic care of plwMND and their carers.
+Psychological impairments have important clinical implications for psychologists, including communication, treatment engagement and adherence.

 MND diagnostic delay averages around one year, resulting in extended periods of uncertainty, anxiety, frustration, and distress.
 This delay may negatively impact subsequent service engagement as distrust and dissatisfaction are commonplace.
 The psychological impact of receiving a terminal diagnosis of MND is immediate and devastating for patients and their loved ones.
 How the bad news is delivered can impact the initial reaction of the plwMND and influence their attitude toward engaging in symptomatic treatment.
 Hence, existing protocols for the delivery of bad news should be employed.
-As part of an MDT, physiotherapists are sometimes consulted soon after diagnosis.
-These interactions may involve heightened emotions, and the physiotherapist may assist plwMND in clarifying expectations regarding the progression of mobility issues.
-Physiotherapists may optimise coping in the plwMND with tailored communication, facilitating control and assisting the maintenance of identity.
-They may also identify a need for psychological support and/or cognitive screening and refer to a psychologist.
+As part of an MDT, psychologists are sometimes consulted soon after diagnosis.
+Clinical guidelines recommend psychological care after diagnosis to assist plwMND and their carers to cope with the diagnosis, understand the disease, and accept and cope with a changed life and changes in relationships.
+These interactions may involve heightened emotions, and the psychologist may assist plwMND in clarifying expectations regarding their ability to manage the progression of their mobility issues and address concerns regarding a loss of independence.
+Psychologists may optimise coping in the plwMND with tailored communication, facilitating control and assisting the maintenance of identity.

 MND characteristics such as muscle weakness, respiratory-related issues, dysphagia, dysarthria, and a range of neuropsychiatric and mental health impairments, as well as poor prognosis, are associated with numerous challenges to the psychological wellbeing of plwMND and their carers.
 It is a disease of cumulative, fast-moving, and progressive losses.
 Each deficit comes with the challenge of adjusting to their new circumstances.
-Physiotherapists who are aware of the difficulties associated with these impairments can assist plwMND and their carers with appropriate tools, such as fostering a sense of control and appropriate hope, facilitating independence, using tailored exercises/exercise program, encouraging early engagement in decision-making, being aware of risk factors for mental health issues, and monitoring for psychological distress and referring individuals for psychological support.
-As the disease progresses, end-of-life considerations become more prominent.
-Physiotherapists who raise or respond to plwMND-initiated advance care planning discussions should do so in the context of patient autonomy, security, control, courage, dignity, and independence.
+Psychologists who are aware of the difficulties associated with these impairments can assist plwMND and their carers with appropriate tools, such as fostering a sense of control and appropriate hope, facilitating independence, using tailored communication, encouraging early engagement in decisionmaking, being aware of risk factors for mental health issues, and monitoring for psychological distress.
+As the disease progresses, end-oflife considerations become more prominent.
+Psychologists who raise or respond to plwMNDinitiated advance care planning discussions should do so in the context of patient autonomy, security, control, courage, dignity, and independence.

-Physiotherapists should be aware of a range of factors that contribute to or protect against the development of mental health problems among plwMND and their carers.
+Psychologists should be aware of a range of factors that contribute to or protect against the development of mental health problems among plwMND and their carers.
 A range of psychological interventions have been trialled with these populations, with many demonstrating psychological wellbeing benefits.
 Tailored psychological interventions are preferred by plwMND and their carers, as these methods address their individual needs and values.
 Psychological interventions should be customised to the personal challenges that plwMND and their carers face at different disease stages.
 For carers, this includes coping with bereavement.
 A 'goodness-of-fit' approach to psychological intervention involves the evaluation of the needs and preferences of individual plwMND and carer risks and matching them to tailored treatment.